These were our predictions for the future of the web at the start of 2018. How many of them are still on the cards?

 Thus spoke Sarah Connor at the end of Terminator 2.
 But these prophetic words could just as easily apply to the state of the web industry today.

 With new techniques, technologies and movements constantly arriving on the scene, our sense of where things are going is more uncertain than ever.
 And so we wanted to investigate what the landscape of web design might look like in another 20 years or so.
+(For some of the most up to date resources, see our guides to the best website builder and web hosting services around.)

-But don't expect to hear from self-styled 'futurists' and 'thought-leaders' who spend more of their working days giving TED talks and writing Medium posts than actually sitting down and designing.
+But don't expect to hear from self-styled 'futurists' and 'thought-leaders', who spend more of their working days giving TED talks and writing Medium posts than actually sitting down and designing.

 Developer tools will change the game